 There is no gift tax in Wisconsin either.
 The federal gift tax has an annual exemption of $15,000 per gift recipient.
 If you give more than $15,000 to any one person in a year, you have to report the gift to the IRS.
-It counts against your lifetime gift tax exemption of $11.18 million, and it also reduces your federal estate tax exemption.
+It counts against your lifetime gift tax exemption of $12.06 million in 2022, and it also reduces your federal estate tax exemption.

 Federal Estate Tax

 Though Wisconsin does not have an estate tax, the federal estate tax may apply if your estate is large enough.
-The federal estate tax has an exemption of $11.18 million in 2018, which will increase to $11.40 million in 2019.
+The federal estate tax has an exemption of $12.06 million in 2022.
 The exemption is portable, so one spouse can pass their exemption to the other.
-This means that, with the right legal maneuvers, a married couple can protect a total of $22.36 million when the second spouse dies.
+This means that, with the right legal maneuvers, a married couple can protect a total of $24.12 million when the second spouse dies.

 If an estate exceeds the exemption, the federal government taxes it according to a series of brackets with ascending rates.
 The top rate is 40%.